Vascular Neurology Fellowship

 Work hours also include conferences, call from home, and time spent in the hospital after being called in to provide patient care.
 Types of work from home that must be counted include using an electronic health record and taking calls.
 Hospital and program administrative time, such as attending committee meetings, must also be included in the count of clinical and educational work hours, as does time spent moonlighting.

 The policies that follow apply to all of the above activities.
-For example, a fellow on a night float rotation is subject to the 80 hour and one-day-off-in-seven rules.
+For example, a fellow on home call is subject to the 80 hour and one-day-off-in-seven rules.

-Time Off: Residents/Fellows shall have eight hours off between scheduled work periods.
-There may be circumstances when residents/fellows choose to stay late to care for their patients or return early to the hospital, but these must occur within the context of the 80 hour and the one-day-off-in-seven requirements.
+Work Period Time Off: Fellows shall have eight hours off between scheduled work periods.
+There may be circumstances when fellows choose to stay late to care for their patients or return early to the hospital, but these must occur within the context of the 80 hour and the one-day-off-in-seven requirements.

 80 Hour Weekly Maximum: Work hours shall not exceed 80 hours per week, averaged over the course of each rotation, inclusive of all in-house clinical and educational activities, clinical work done from home, and all moonlighting.
 Reading done in preparation for the following day’s patients, studying, and research done from home do not count toward the 80 hours.

-Exceptions: In rare circumstances, after handing off all other responsibilities, a resident/fellow, on his or her own initiative, may elect to remain or return to the clinical site in the following circumstances:
+Exceptions: In rare circumstances, after handing off all other responsibilities, a fellow, on his or her own initiative, may elect to remain or return to the clinical site in the following circumstances:

 • To continue to provide care to a single severely ill or unstable patient